wojciechmarek/GPT-3-OpenAI/README.md

 ## How to run

-Because it is a regular CRA application, restore a npm packages: `npm i`, then start a development server: `npm start`.
+Because it is a regular CRA application, restore npm packages: `npm i`, then start a development server: `npm start`.